xideaai/SpaceCompany/README.md

 - Balanced Ice T5 to have cost just below storage level rather than above it
 - AutoEmc keeps a 10K bank of plasma to avoid meteorite production depletion due to 0 plasma stored
 - Buffed Capital Ship\' power and defense
-- Reduced Oil T3 energy cost
+- Reduced Steel T3 energy cost
 - Made Science and Resource Efficiency multiplicative with dark matter boost
 - Forces Swarms to use ShortName formatting for accuracy with DM scaling
 - Renamed some generic stars (thanks /u/Misacek01)